 U.S. Citizens and Permanent Residents

-If your goal is to become a bona fide resident, you must spend at least 183 days in Puerto Rico and establish that your tax home is considered to be on the island.
-This includes avoiding ties such as a home outside of Puerto Rico or substantial income sources outside of Puerto Rico.
-The benefits of meeting these requirements are substantial, including being exempt from U.S. federal tax on certain income derived within Puerto Rico.
+If you’re wondering can Americans move to Puerto Rico? the answer is yes—U.S. citizens can relocate without a passport or special visa because Puerto Rico is a U.S. territory.
+To become a bona fide resident, you must spend at least 183 days on the island and establish your tax home there.
+This includes avoiding ties such as a primary home or substantial income sources outside Puerto Rico.
+Meeting these requirements offers substantial benefits, including exemptions from U.S. federal tax on certain Puerto Rico–sourced income.

 Non-U.S. Citizens